miroapp/app-examples/README.md

 <p>&nbsp;</p>

+If you'd like to contribute your own app or idea, visit our [contributing guide](CONTRIBUTING.md) to get started.

-Interested in learning more?
-Feel free to join our [Developer Community](https://bit.ly/miro-developers) to chat with other Miro Developers!
+_Interested in learning more?
+Feel free to join our [Developer Community](https://bit.ly/miro-developers) to chat with other Miro Developers!_